Drew-Killeen/Dewey-Hafta-Academy/README.md

 17. ~~Finish grade.php page for reviewing grades~~
 18. ~~Update user approval system to allow users to login to the site without approval, but not to enroll in courses~~
 19. ~~Display current user privileges under preferences~~
+20. ~~Make the sass switch an on/off button~~
+21. ~~Allow for inputs to contain single or double quotation marks and other common characters~~